The Ultimate Guide

 Start-up costs of the Business or Project

 These are the one-off costs.
 This is money that you spend before you even open the doors to your business.
 And as a reality check – when you are starting your business, you can’t expect to maintain a stellar salary.
-You will be asking people to invest in the business with you.
-Your investors will want to know their investment is going towards making the business work, not just your salary.
+You will likely be asking people to invest in the business with you.
+Your investors will want to know their investment is going towards making the business work, not just pay your salary.

 These are costs that will stay the same no matter how much stuff you produce.
 Examples of these types of costs include rent, administrative salaries, telephone, and insurance.